Andy Oliver: Pittsburgh Pirates

 In December 2012, Oliver was traded to the Pittsburgh Pirates for Ramón Cabrera.
 He spent the 2013 season with the Triple-A Indianapolis Indians.
 He was outrighted to Indianapolis Indians on March 29, 2014.

 Philadelphia Phillies

 On December 11, 2014, Oliver was selected by the Philadelphia Phillies in Round 2 of the Rule 5 Draft selection.
 After being outrighted to Triple-A, he elected free agency on April 4.

 Tampa Bay Rays

 He signed a minor league deal with the Tampa Bay Rays on April 17, 2015.
-Oliver pitched for the Durham Bulls of the Class AAA International League, until he opted out of his contract in July and was granted free agency.
+Oliver pitched for the Durham Bulls of the Triple-A International League, until he opted out of his contract in July and was granted free agency.

 Baltimore Orioles

+On July 17, 2015, Oliver signed a minor league deal with the Baltimore Orioles organization.
+He made 16 appearances for the Triple-A Norfolk Tides, logging a 3.72 ERA with 34 strikeouts in 29 innings pitched.
+On January 18, 2016, Oliver re-signed with the Orioles on a minor league contract.

-Oliver signed a minor league deal with the Baltimore Orioles on July 17, 2015.
-He opted out of his contract on June 3, 2016.
-He resigned a minor league deal with them on June 16, 2016.
+Oliver opted out of his contract on June 3, 2016.
+On June 16, Oliver re-signed with Baltimore on a new minor league contract.
+In 28 games (14 starts) for Norfolk in 2016, Oliver registered a 3.43 ERA with 84 strikeouts in 86 2/3 innings of work.
+He elected free agency following the season on November 7.

 Milwaukee Brewers

 On December 15, 2016, Oliver signed a minor league contract with the Milwaukee Brewers that included an invitation to spring training.
-He was released on June 22, 2017.
+In 16 games for the Triple-A Colorado Springs Sky Sox, he struggled to a 7.59 ERA with 20 strikeouts across 21 1/3 innings pitched.
+Oliver was released by the Brewers organization on June 22, 2017.